-Childcare Report
+Daycares across St. Louis forgot about children, others accused of scaring kids as punishment

 |Child punished for urinating on themselves

-Faith Academy Childhood
+|Faith Academy Childhood

 Development Center